Follow these tips to protect your confidential information:

 Manage Your Security Settings

-- Always use the password or PIN feature on your mobile device.
-This locks your phone in the event that it is stolen.
+- Always use the password or PIN feature on your mobile device to lock your phone.

 - Never lower your security settings for convenience.
 This only makes it easier for thieves to get into your device.

-- Do not store your PIN and personal data on your mobile devices.
+- Don't store your PIN and personal data on your mobile device.

-- Back up all of your personal data, such as your contacts, documents, and photos so that they may be restored if your device is lost or stolen.
+- Back up all of your personal data, such as your contacts, documents and photos, so they may be restored if your device is lost or stolen.

 Mind Your Neighbors